 Chocolate orange slow cooker fudge from North East Family Fun

-More ideas for slow cooker baking
+More slow cooker baking

 If you have now caught the bug for slow cooker baking, your first stop should be my guide to baking in a slow cooker, with loads of recipes for cakes, giant cookies, brownies, giant scones, puddings, bread, oat bars and flapjacks, steamed puddings, crumbles and fruit pie!